data61/PSL/MiLkMaId/README.md

    - the `induct` method takes at least one argument as induction variable and
    - no induction variable appears as part of the arguments to at least one occurrence of `List.list.set`.
    - `by (induct xs)` in line 447 of `thys/Stable_Matching/Basis.thy`.
+- [X] 28.
+Check if
+   - there is a free variable of function type either in the first subgoal or one of the chained facts, and
-- [ ] 28.
-Check if none of induction variables has a function type.
+   - none of induction variables has a function type.
 - [X] 29.
 Check if
    - the proof obligation has `List.nth`,
    - the `induct` method has at least one argument as `arbitrary` variable, and